Building Trust. Changing Lives.

 The Junior Police Academy provides over 300 kids, including children with disabilities, with the opportunity to participate in a fun and engaging summer camp.
 The youth are introduced to operational components of Boston Police Department through tours of multiple agencies.
 They learn about the City of Boston through a myriad of field trips, and they experience direct interaction with leaders of law enforcement in the city.
-This program has been unavailable through the pandemic, but we are looking forward to re-engaging with our Junior Police this summer!
+JPA is now offered through your police district.
+Get in touch with your Youth Service Officer listed on the District Officers page.

 High School mentors and middle school mentees

 The PAL Social Justice League is a new program being developed to support victims of bullying, hate and trauma.
 PAL will provide resources and training for 18 High School students to become peer mentors for matched middle school students who have suffered emotional trauma as a result of cyber bullying or hate.
 The mentors and mentees will have access to professional mental health resources if requested and mindfulness training through the Benson Henry Institute.
 We are hopeful to rollout this program in the Fall of 2022.

 The Boston PAL Build Your Path youth program is in development, and will empower our inner-city youth to be leaders of tomorrow through public service education, community service and outreach.
 BYP will provide challenging experiences to high school students to help develop leadership skills, participate in civil discourse and the legislative process, and discover career paths through live and virtual internships, worksite visits, guest speakers and career counselors.
 The BYP program will use new tools to assist youth in career matching and exploration, support participants with college and job applications, tour college and corporate campuses, and meet with admissions officers and human resources departments.